-The Annual Report is expected to be made available to us after the date of the auditor's report.
-If, based on the work we will perform on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact to those charged with governance.
+The 2019 Annual Report is expected to be made available to us after the date of this report.
+If, based on the work we will perform on the 2019 Annual Report, we conclude that there is a material misstatement of this other information, we are required to report that fact to those charged with governance.